 K. N. Houk received his A.B., M.S., and Ph.D. degrees at Harvard, working with R. B. Woodward on experimental tests of orbital symmetry selection rules.
 In 1968, he joined the faculty at Louisiana State University, moved to the University of Pittsburgh in 1980, and to UCLA in 1986.
 From 1988-1990, he was Director of the Chemistry Division of the National Science Foundation.
-He was Chairman of the UCLA Department of Chemistry and Biochemistry from 1991-1994 and became the Saul Winstein Chair in Organic Chemistry in 2009.
+He was Chairman of the UCLA Department of Chemistry and Biochemistry from 1991-1994.
+He was the Saul Winstein Chair in Organic Chemistry from 2009-2021 and is now Distinguished Research Professor.

 Houk has served on the Advisory Boards of the Chemistry Division of the National Science Foundation, the ACS Petroleum Research Fund, and a variety of journals, including Accounts of Chemical Research, the Journal of the American Chemical Society, the Journal of Organic Chemistry, Chemical and Engineering News, the Journal of Computational Chemistry, the Journal of Chemical Theory and Computation, Chemistry - A European Journal, and Topics in Current Chemistry.
-He has been a member of the NIH Medicinal Chemistry and Synthesis and Biological Chemistry Study Sections and the NRC Board of Chemical Sciences and Technology.
 He was Chair of the Chemistry Section of the AAAS in 2000-2003.
 He was a Senior Editor of Accounts of Chemical Research from 2005-2015.
+From 2018-2021, he was the North American Co-Chair of Chemistry – A European Journal.
+He has been a member of the NIH Medicinal Chemistry and Synthesis and Biological Chemistry Study Sections and the NRC Board of Chemical Sciences and Technology.
 He was Director of the UCLA Chemistry-Biology Interface Training Program from 2002-2012 and is a member of the UCLA Molecular Biology Institute and the California NanoSystems Institute.
-Since 2018, he has been the North American Co-Chair of Chemistry – A European Journal.

 Professor Houk is an authority on theoretical and computational organic chemistry.
 His group is involved in developments of rules to understand reactivity, computer modeling of complex organic reactions, and experimental tests of the predictions of theory.
 He collaborates prodigiously with chemists all over the world.
-Among current interests are the theoretical investigations and design of enzyme-catalyzed reactions, the quantitative modeling of asymmetric reactions used in synthesis, dynamics and properties of supramolecular nanomachines, and the mechanisms and dynamics of pericyclic reactions.
-He has published over 1200 articles in refereed journals and is among the 100 most-cited chemists, with an h-index of 126.
+Among current interests are the theoretical investigations of mechanisms and design of enzyme-catalyzed reactions, the quantitative modeling of asymmetric reactions used in synthesis, and the dynamics and properties of supramolecular nanomachines, as well as his lifelong interest in the mechanisms and dynamics of pericyclic reactions.
+He has published over 1400 publications and a physical organic chemistry textbook with Pierre Vogel.
+He has an h-index of 137.

 Ken Houk delivers a lecture at the 44th National Organic Chemistry Symposium (NOS) at the University of Maryland in 2015 (video)